texfaq/texfaq.github.io/FAQ-spinmacro.md

 <!-- {% endraw %} -->
 Care has been taken to ensure that every space in the revised definition is ignored, so none appears in the output.
-The revised definition takes the ''belt and braces'' approach, explicitly dealing with every line ending (although, as noted above, a space introduced at the end of the first line of the macro would have been ignored in actual use of the macro.
+The revised definition takes the "belt and braces" approach, explicitly dealing with every line ending (although, as noted above, a space introduced at the end of the first line of the macro would have been ignored in actual use of the macro.
 This is the best technique, in fact&nbsp;&mdash; it's